 An introduction to the concepts basic to professional nursing practice.
 Course content includes history of nursing, theoretical concepts, medical terminology, diagnostic testing, basic human needs, psychosocial concepts, nursing process through the life span with cultural considerations, and professional standards.
 Students will be introduced to legal/ethical issues and the importance of accountability both professionally and personally.
 Laboratory content includes basic, intermediate, and advanced clinical skills.
-A \$65 lab fee, \$100 testing fee, and \$105 nursing fee (for drug screen, CPR training, and professional nursing fee) will be charged.
+A \$120 testing fee and \$105 nursing fee (for drug screen, CPR training, and professional nursing fee) will be charged.
 Four lecture hours and three lab hours per week.
 Only those admitted to the Nursing Program may take this course.
-Prerequisites/Corequisites: BIO 211 Human Anatomy and Physiology I and a CHE class.
-A student who drops either of these courses must also drop NSG 101.
+Prerequisites: BIO 211 Human Anatomy and Physiology I, BIO 212 Human Anatomy and Physiology II, BIO 215 Microbiology, and a CHE laboratory course.